deejaygeroso/apollo-express-boilerplate/README.md

 ##### Running application using Docker Compose

 This will automatically run and deploy your app in a docker container.
+`NOTE:` Make sure you have no running mongo on your docker container.
+If you did step two then you should stop that container using `docker stop <container-id>`.
+Use `docker ps` to view running containers and get the id of the container you want to stop.

+`IMPORTANT:` Also, make sure the port of your `.env` file matches the port used in `docker-compose.yml` file.

 ```
 docker-compose up --build -d